Start with HAPHousing's HCEC

-- You will be placed in an EA congregate shelter or a Teen Living Program if you are between the ages of 18 through 21.
+- You will be placed in an EA congregate shelter or a Teen Living Program if you are between the ages of 18 - 21

-HAPHousing is the primary HomeBASE provider in Hampden and Hampshire Counties, however, you must be referred by the DHCD Homeless Coordinator through the DTA office.
+HAPHousing is the primary HomeBASE provider in Hampden and Hampshire Counties, but you must be referred to us by the DHCD Homeless Coordinator through the DTA office.

 HAPHousing serves as the administrative agency for a state-funded initiative called the Western Massachusetts Foreclosure Prevention Center.
-This local not-for-profit program consists of approximately 15 partner agencies throughout Hampden, Hampshire, Berkshire and Franklin counties.
+This local not-for-profit program consists of more than a dozen partner agencies throughout Hampden, Hampshire, Berkshire and Franklin counties.

-Trained foreclosure prevention counselors will provide free and confidential guidance to help address the needs of current homeowners facing possible mortgage defaults and foreclosures.
+Trained foreclosure prevention counselors provide free and confidential guidance to help address the needs of current homeowners facing possible mortgage default and foreclosure.
 The Center is also available to provide education for the next generation of homebuyers about the home buying process to ensure that they succeed over the long term.

 Other helpful numbers in the region:

-The HAPHousing SafeStep program provides transitional living and supportive services to survivors of domestic violence in various locations.
-Families are referred by a variety of partner agencies, including domestic violence shelters, the Massachusetts Department of Families and Children (DCF) and the Massachusetts Department of Transitional Assistance (DTA).
+HAPHousing's SafeStep program provides transitional living and supportive services to survivors of domestic violence in various locations.
+Families are referred by a variety of partner agencies, including domestic violence shelters, the Massachusetts Department of Children and Families (DCF) and the Massachusetts Department of Transitional Assistance (DTA).

 For intake information or to make a referral to one of these transitional housing programs, contact Janette Vigo at firstname.lastname@example.org or 413-233-1635.